Yukon

 Major Salmon-Bearing Rivers

-The Yukon River watershed is the largest salmon-bearing watershed in the world.
 The Yukon River flows over 3,300 kilometres from its headwaters in northwestern British Columbia, through the Yukon Territory, and into Alaska before emptying into the Bearing Sea.

-The Yukon is home to a rugged landscape and pristine wilderness, dominated by glaciers, mountains, plateaus, and river valleys.
+The Yukon River watershed is home to a rugged landscape and pristine wilderness, dominated by glaciers, mountains, plateaus, and river valleys.
 Climate change is dramatically altering the landscape, melting glaciers, rerouting rivers, increasing stream temperatures, and significantly impacting the locations and quality of salmon habitats.
-In addition, climate change is causing warmer water in the Bering Sea, which has led to massive changes in the marine ecosystem where juvenile Yukon salmon mature.
+In addition, climate change is causing warmer water in the Bering Sea, which has led to massive changes in the marine ecosystem where juvenile Yukon salmon mature†.